kritika-jain-6/Employee_Wage/README.md

 ## Use Case 8 - Employee Wage taking the input from the user ,month and we are specifically find that month data from multiple users.
 ### Date - 05-12-2024

+## Use Case 8 - Employee Wage taking the input from the user ,month and we are specifically find that month data from multiple users with duplicate names.
+### Date - 06-12-2024